umar1122/Setting-Up-Active-Directory-DHCP-and-DNS-on-Windows-Server-2022-make-complete-documentation/active-directory-homelab.md

 ## 5. Install DHCP

 Added the DHCP role the same way as AD DS (Server Manager → Add Roles).
-After install, DHCP needs to be authorized against Active Directory — it asked to use the domain admin account for this, which I approved.
+After install, DHCP needs to be authorized against Active Directory. it asked to use the domain admin account for this, which I approved.

 Created a scope:

 - Name: `ACME IPv4`
-- Range: `192.168.0.50` – `192.168.0.200` (plenty for a lab)
+- Range: `192.168.0.50` . `192.168.0.200` (plenty for a lab)
 - Subnet mask: `255.255.255.0`
 - Default gateway handed out: `192.168.0.254`
-- DNS server handed out: `192.168.0.1` (DC01) — the wizard actually detected the domain and suggested this automatically
+- DNS server handed out: `192.168.0.1` (DC01). the wizard actually detected the domain and suggested this automatically
 - No WINS
 - Activated the scope

-Tested it from PC01 — it picked up `192.168.0.50` from DHCP right away.
+Tested it from PC01. it picked up `192.168.0.50` from DHCP right away.

 ## 6. Build an OU structure